-When you change the value of AUTHId, AUTHType, COMAUTHId, COMAUTHType or SIgnid, a surrogate user security check is invoked if security is active.
-This ensures that the userid under which SET is being executed is authorized to act on behalf of the userid being set.
+Note that when you change the value of AUTHId, AUTHType, COMAUTHId, COMAUTHType or SIgnid, a surrogate user security check is invoked if security is active.
+This ensures that the user ID under which SET is being executed is authorized to act on behalf of the user ID being set.

-When the SET DB2CONN command is specified, all parameters except the DB2ID (the connected subsystem) can be set when the CICS DB2 attachment is active.
-DB2ID can be changed only by stopping and restarting the attachment.
+Note that when the SET DB2CONN command is specified all parameters, except the DB2ID (the connected subsystem), can be set when the CICS DB2 attachment is active.
+DB2ID can only be changed by stopping and restarting the attachment.

-If you change the PLAN and PLANEXITNAME while there are active transactions for that entry, or the pool, the next time the transaction releases the thread, the plan or exit is determined using the new rules.
+If you change the PLAN and PLANEXITNAME while there are active transactions for that entry, or the pool, the next time the transaction releases the thread, the plan/exit will be determined using the new rules.